"What would you do if you weren't afraid?"

-Today, more than ever, hundreds of supporters and readers like you have enabled us to impact thousands of students and low-income families in Nepal.
+Today, hundreds of supporters and readers like you have enabled us to fund dozens of classroom projects serving thousands of students.

 But we've barely scratched the surface.